Tuberculous dactylitis, also known as spina ventosa, is a skeletal manifestation of tuberculosis.

 This condition was first described by Boyer and Nelaton.

-The term spina ventosa derives from spina = short bone and ventosa = expanded with air.
+The term spina ventosa derives from "spina" meaning "short bone" and "ventosa" meaning "expanded with air".

 The differential diagnosis includes: